 top of page

-MY STORY
+ORIGIN STORY

-overwhelming, chaotic, unpredictable, and isolating.
+Growing up with undiagnosed autism and mental illness, the world often felt overwhelming, chaotic, and isolating.
 I struggled socially, but with stories, I found healing and connection.
 For as long as I can remember, stories were more than entertainment- they were how I learned to navigate the world and connect with others.

 These experiences inspired the Here's Hope Project.
 Although all of our stories are different, we are connected through the emotions and struggles that underlie them.
 When we connect with that, we can see ourselves in others.
 By recognizing the strength and beauty in these families, we can find that same resilience and beauty within ourselves and feel the power of human connection.